-Polkadot’s $245M Treasury Will Last 2 Years at Current Spending Rate
+Polkadot’s $245M Treasury Would Last 2 Years at Current Spending Rate

 - Concerns in the ecosystem about the usage of the Treasury are increasing.

-Polkadot, one of the crypto industry’s earliest Ethereum rivals, spent $87 million worth of DOT on various activities for the first half (H1) of this year, community representatives for the blockchain published in a treasury report over the weekend.
+Polkadot, one of the crypto industry’s earliest Ethereum rivals, spent $87 million worth of DOT tokens on various activities for the first half of this year, doubling from the pace of the prior six months, community representatives for the blockchain published in a treasury report over the weekend.

-The treasury has just over $245 million worth of its DOT tokens left for spending, an amount community members estimate will last for two years at current prices.
-H1’s spending is a more than 125% jump from the nearly $25 million spent in the second half of 2023.
+The treasury has just over $245 million worth of DOT left for spending, an amount community members estimate will last for two years at current prices.
+The first-half spending represents a more than 125% jump from the nearly $25 million spent in the second half of 2023.

+It's worth noting that Polkadot's treasury is topped up by the inflationary mechanism of the DOT token and that the treasury will grow before net spend is taken into account over the next two years.

+"The whole notion of a 'runway for the on-chain treasury is misleading.
+The treasury has continuous inflows.
+It’s never going to run out of funds," Web3Foundation CEO Fabian Gompf said on X.

 Marketing and outreach activities accounted for the biggest chunk of spending, with over $36 million spent on advertisements, events, meetups, conference hosting, and other initiatives.
 These efforts were intended to attract new users, developers, and businesses to the ecosystem.